Renaissance soprano shawm,

 cromatic instrument with fingerholes and keys.
 Modern oboe is fully equipped with keys.
 All instruments sounds rather loud except

 oboe.
 All instruments have a large range to slide tones.
 Shawms overblow at first times into the octave, at second times

 into the twelfth.
 Mostly they are only overblown once.

 Originally the instrument had no fingerhole for left thumb.
 This was bored later.
-This thumb hole enables to play faster and more easily in non overblowing range (tones c¹d¹-d²).
+This thumb hole enables to play faster and more easily in non overblowing range (tones c¹d¹–d²).
 The pirouette was lost.
 A holder for the windcap was mounted on holder for the pirouette.
 Windcap and whose holder are made of beechwood and are stained and waxed.
-The instrument has a scale range of c¹d¹-c³ and is tuned up to tuning pitch a¹ = 440 Hz.
-Complete scale range is available if the instrument is played with windcap.
-The windcap increases the "life" of the double-reed extremely. ☺
+The instrument has a scale range of c¹d¹–c³ and is tuned up to tuning pitch a¹ = 440 Hz.
+Complete scale range is available if this instrument is played with windcap.
+Windcap increases "life" of double-reed extremely. ☺

 Term "shawm" has some other meanings too: